Code-Institute-Submissions/rpaulnarcis-rpnarcis-milestone2/README.md

 - Only four links are present.- All four links work.
 - The menu collapsed back when I click on all four links.
 - The menu collapsed back when I click on the hamburger menu.
+- All map markers respond with information when clicked.
 - All five links work.
 #### Navigation on Tablet:
- The menu is not collapsable no hamburger is present.
+- The menu is not collapsable no hamburger is present.
-- There are five links and a log-in button.
+- There are five links all links work.
-- All five links work.
+- All map markers respond with information when clicked.
 #### Navigation on Desktop
 - The menu is not collapsable no hamburger is present.
--There are five links and a log-in button.
-- All five links work.
+- There are five links all five links work.
+- All map markers respond with information when clicked.
 #### Sign-Up /Sign button
 - One exists in the right corner through the bootstrap model.
+#### EMail submission form
+- This form workes well through the use of emailjs.
 #### Known Bugs and fixes
-The project runs a little slow once the video on the home page is implemented.
+- The project runs a little slow once the video on the home page is starts, I have written some code in jquery to try to correct this..
 Was not able to get password validation through the bootstrap form model.
 ### **Deployment:**
 - I Configured my milestone 2 Project Caribbean Dream website to display to GitHub pages and any file or files I push to the master.